 How Much Does Concept Art Cost?

-The visual part of the game contributes to the final project success as much as gameplay.
-Thus, it can definitely become your competitive edge on the ever-growing game market.
-As for now, the animation, VFX, and video game markets have already reached the value of $261 billion.
+The visual part of the game contributes to the final project’s success as much as the gameplay.
+Thus, it can definitely become your competitive edge in the ever-growing game market.
+As for now, the animation, VFX, and video game markets have already reachedthe value of $261 billion.

 Concept art is one of the best ways to create graphics that matter.
 Some companies think that concept does not matter and it is too expensive anyway.
 Yet, the average salary of a conceptual artist is close to $75,000 while the overall average in the US is around $66,000 so the average is not that much of a difference.

-A concept artist on the team can save a lot in the long run too: you can clearly communicate with the creative teams about the concept, win consumers over with your worldbuilding, and avoid last-minute changes or total disaster of game graphics if it is the worst-case scenario.
+A concept artist on the team can save a lot in the long run too: you can clearly communicate with the creative teams about the concept art game environments, win consumers over with your worldbuilding, and avoid last-minute changes or total disaster of game graphics if it is the worst-case scenario.
 So it does not seem like concept artists are a waste of time and money.

 In this article, we want to introduce the idea of concept artists in more depth, define what they are paid for in terms of skills and activities, and how you can calculate the concept art price